What is telematics?

-A new 17-year old driver could be the safest driver in the world however that isn’t taken into account on non-telematics policies.
+A new 17-year old driver could be the safest driver in the world but that isn’t taken into account on non-telematics policies.

-Instead you are charged based on the data available to your insurer.
+Instead the cost of your insurance premium will be based on the data available to your insurer.

 As a 17-year old, you will be lumped together with other 17-year olds who are statistically more likely to be involved in a crash and make a claim than any other age groups – regardless of how safe a driver you are.